idokoblesyn/-RetailMart-Business-Analysis-/README.md

  - Creation of dadatabase and table
  - data importation
  - cleaning.
- - Calculated metrics
- - SQL techniques such as inner joins, group by, aggregations, where, case when logic, filtering, and sorting will be performed, using
+ - Calculated metrics were performed using SQL techniques such as inner joins, group by, aggregations, where, case when logic, filtering, and sorting were applied